 David Butts is an Autodesk Expert Elite Team member and Building Information Modeling (BIM) specialist for Gannett Fleming with over 30 years of experience in the architecture, engineering, and construction field.
-He is responsible for implementation, training, BIM project support, and management for engineering design applications, including Revit, AutoCAD P&ID, AutoCAD MEP, Navisworks, and more.
+He is responsible for implementation, training, BIM project support, and management for engineering design applications, including Revit software, AutoCAD P&ID software, AutoCAD MEP software, Navisworks software, and more.
 He was an Autodesk Authorized Training Center (ATC) training manager and application engineer for an Autodesk Reseller for 13 years, providing implementation and training services across the United States, and serving as a subject matter expert for Autodesk, Inc.'s, Building Design Solutions.
-He has design experience for a variety of project types, and is an Autodesk University top-rated speaker for labs and lectures.
+He has design experience for a variety of project types, and he was the Autodesk University 2011 top-rated speaker for labs and lectures.
 He authors training videos for 4D Technologies, and he presents BIM topics for other industry associations annually.